How to Identify Combretaceae

 What are the key characteristics of Combretaceae?

 Combretaceae is classified in the order Myrtales, class Magnoliopsida, phylum Tracheophyta.
-The family contains 46 accepted species worldwide.
+Its distinctive bark ranges in colour from pale to dark grey, with deep lengthwise fissures.

 ⚠️ Are any Combretaceae species poisonous?